 The Public Engagement Faculty Fellowship (PEFF) aims to:

 - Support the faculty-articulated need for time and space to reflect, develop skills, and incubate project ideas.

-- Encourage recognition of and experimentation with all forms of public engagement.
+- Encourage recognition of and connections across different forms of public engagement.

 - Enable faculty to integrate engagement into their work more fully and translate their scholarly activity into meaningful public impacts.

 - Create an interdisciplinary, intergenerational learning community focused on public engagement.

 There are two phases to the program: an intensive Studio Experience phase focused on community-building, reflection, and learning, and a Project Support phase with the opportunity to request in-kind support and funding for an ambitious public engagement project.

 The Office of the Vice President for Research, in partnership with public engagement units across the university, stewards the Public Engagement Faculty Fellowship.